 - Are a teen or older than age 40

 - Are African-American

 Can I Prevent Preecclampsia?

-You can't prevent preeclampsia, but doctors are researching ways to prevent it.
+You can't currently prevent preeclampsia, but researchers are trying to determine if it's possible.
 One study shows that eating food bars containing the amino acid L-arginine and antioxidant vitamins lowered the risk of preeclampsia in high-risk women.
 Another study shows that overweight or obese women who gained fewer than 15 pounds during pregnancy had a lower risk for preeclampsia.
 Be sure to discuss this with your doctor before making any changes.

 What Else Can I Do?

 Taking the following steps may help reduce the risks of serious problems related to preeclampsia.
 Staying on top of your symptoms can also alert your doctor to any need for an early delivery.
 If you are at very high risk for preeclampsia, your doctor may put you on a daily low dose of aspirin.
 Also: